devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/01-branding.md

 ```

-This syntax can be use to get unique avatar for each user of hardcode avatar, but it makes more sense to use it with upload adapter
+This syntax can be use to get unique avatar for each user of hardcode avatar, but it makes more sense to use it with [upload plugin](https://adminforth.dev/docs/tutorial/Plugins/upload/#using-plugin-for-uploading-avatar)